-The Secretariat will establish a Monitoring and Evaluation Committee (MEC) to finalize the monitoring and evaluation plan and to develop a set of measureable indicators with tentative numerical targets for each indicator.
-Indicators will be devised for targets under goals of the Regional Plan of Action.
-The MEC will be comprised, but not limited to technical experts from the WorldFish Center, NGOs (TNC, CI and WWF), the Asian Development Bank and several government agencies.
-The process to develop the M&E System through the MEC is as follows:
+The CTI Secretariat has established a Monitoring and Evaluation Working Group (MEWG) to finalize the monitoring and evaluation plan and to develop a set of measureable indicators (with tentative numerical targets) for each indicator.
+Under this Working Group, indicators have been devised for each target in the Regional Plan of Action (RPoA).
+The process to develop the Monitoring and Evaluation (M and E) System through the Working Group was carried out between November 2008 and May 2009, and based on the following steps:

 - 1. Formulate one or more measureable indicators for each target in the RPoA. - 2.
 Determine the means of measurement for each indicator. - 3.
 Determine the extent to which a baseline of information exists for each indicator. - 4.
-Determine reasonable numerical targets for each indicator. - 5.
+Determine reasonable numerical targets for each indicator by country. - 5.
 Decide on frequency of monitoring for each indicator. - 6.
 Develop a system for collecting the information needed to measure the indicators. - 7.
-Determine agencies responsible to collect the information towards indicators. - 8.
-Formulate process for reporting data on indicators towards national and regional targets.
+Engage national agencies responsible to collect the information towards indicators. - 8.
+Formulate the process for reporting data on indicators towards planned targets.

-The draft M&E System as devised by the MEC will be reviewed and approved by the six Coral Triangle countries.

-The M&E system will provide information to measure indicative progress towards the five goals and 10 targets in the RPoA at a regional scale.
-The indicators selected will only be those that can be measured across the six Coral Triangle countries.
+The draft M and E System as devised by the Working Group will be reviewed and approved by the six Coral Triangle countries.
+The M and E system will provide information to measure indicative progress towards the 5 goals and 10 targets in the RPOA at a regional and national scale.
+The indicators selected will only be those that can be measured across the six CT countries but which can be disaggregated by country.
 Specific and location dependent indicators will be placed within the national action plans or local projects of one or more countries.